 The private and public sectors need to work together; otherwise, it simply will not be effective.
 Even though this is a goal to be applauded, it still means that regulated businesses have to comply with laws and regulations that continue to evolve at a pace that requires constant vigilance and flexibility.

 The pressure to know everything about customers is becoming greater and greater.
-The inevitable outcome is that data sets requiring monitoring are becoming so large that firms are forced to rethink and re-engineer the way they mitigate and manage financial crime risk.
+The inevitable outcome is that data sets requiring monitoring are becoming so large that firms are forced to rethink and re-engineer how they mitigate and manage financial crime risk.

 Top tips to protect your firm from money laundering